aglantzrbc/belly-button-challenge/README.md

 **JAVASCRIPT FILE:** app.js

-The HTML file creates a dropdown menu of OTU IDs.
-Using the [d3](https://d3js.org/) library accessed in the HTML, the JavaScript file gives the dropdown access to the json data in the source file: _"https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json_.
-Every time a sample individual is selected by number via the dropdown menu, metadata associated with it populates a box of demographic information key pairs right underneath.
+The HTML file creates a **dropdown menu** of OTU IDs.
+Using the [d3](https://d3js.org/) library accessed in the HTML, the JavaScript file gives the dropdown menu access to the json data in the source file: _"https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json_.
+Every time a sample individual is selected by number via the dropdown menu, metadata associated with it populates a **box of demographic information key pairs** right underneath the menu.
+A CSS stylesheet made accessible through the HTML code provided aesthetic elements for these items and the others listed below.
 See **Figure 1**.

 ![image](https://github.com/aglantzrbc/belly-button-challenge/assets/127694342/6c68dcb4-2eba-42dc-ba83-8cc626140436)

 **Figure 1** | *HTML dropdown menu and JavaScript metadata box of demographic information key pairs*

-Calling the [Plotly](https://plotly.com/javascript/) library, which is built on top of the d3 library and also made available through the HTML code, a bar chart (**Figure 2**) and a bubble chart (**Figure 3**) were constructed.
-Mousing over each bar and each bubble gives access to the OTU information associated with each sample's microbes
+Calling the [Plotly](https://plotly.com/javascript/) library, which is built on top of the d3 library and also made available through the HTML code, a **bar chart** (**Figure 2**) and a **bubble chart** (**Figure 3**) were constructed, each showing the top ten microbes by volume.
+Mousing over each bar and each bubble gives access to the OTU information associated with each sample individual's microbes

 ![image](https://github.com/aglantzrbc/belly-button-challenge/assets/127694342/f5f923ee-2e60-494c-8d8c-451bd2bb3e13)

-**Figure 2** | *Bar chart of each sample's microbes*
+**Figure 2** | *Bar chart of each sample individual's top ten microbes by volume*

 ![image](https://github.com/aglantzrbc/belly-button-challenge/assets/127694342/a40bdaa0-c452-4f2c-a446-055f6b70a7af)

-**Figure 3** | *Bubble chart of each sample's microbes*
+**Figure 3** | *Bubble chart of each sample individual's top ten microbes by volume*

-As an optional item, a gauge was created with a pointer indicating the binned wash frequency from the metadata of the sample.
+As an optional visual aid, a **gauge** was created with a red pointer indicating the binned navel washing frequency from the metadata of the sample.
 This is illustrated in **Figure 4**.

 ![image](https://github.com/aglantzrbc/belly-button-challenge/assets/127694342/a25f4b02-a8ed-4cae-9ccf-d5f6ca33278d)

-**Figure 4** | *Gauge of binned washing frequency from each sample's metadata*
+**Figure 4** | *Gauge of binned navel washing frequency from each sample individual's metadata*

 In addition to being able to scroll over the bars and bubbles to get microbe data, the dashboard is interactive in the sense that whenever the user selects a new sample individual's number from the dropdown menu, the entire dashboard updates with that person's information.
 See **Figure 5** for some of the JavaScript code that makes this possible.